Five Companies. One Planet. Artificial Intelligence.

 Not rumour.
 Not speculation.

-Members read the full inference — including our confidence rating and the specific European consequence.
+Members read the full inference — including our confidence rating and the European defence procurement assessment that urgently needs to exist.

 Google.
 Apple.
 Meta.
 Amazon.
 Microsoft.